khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### When not to use

-- If you are directing a user to a new location, consider using an anchor (`<a>`) element, which can also be styled like a button when actions and destinations are present in the same set of controls.
+- If you are directing a user to a new location, consider using an anchor (`<a>`) element or the [link](/components/link) component, which can also be styled like a button when actions and destinations are present in the same set of controls.

 ### Categories